Jim Carrey Says He Is Ready For An ‘In Living Color’ Revival

 — Entertainment Tonight (@etnow) September 6, 2018

 While he went on to big screen fame, in 2012 Jim Carrey reunited with the cast of In Living Color at the 10th Annual TV Land Awards.
-The sketch comedy show, received a special “Groundbreaking Award” from TV Land.
+The sketch comedy show received a special “Groundbreaking Award” from TV Land.
 The following year, a proposed In Living Color reboot with an all-new cast was scrapped by Fox.

 Keenen Ivory Wayans, the creator of In Living Color, told the New York Post he was afraid the proposed reboot wouldn’t be able to live up to the original.